JJohnyy/rent-calculator/readme.md

 ![result button](assets/wireframes/resultButton.png).

-this area shows result, estimated rent, when page loads, shows nothing
+this area shows result, estimated rent, when page loads, shows nothing, styled with only font size border and border-radius of 1em.
+The aim was to create area with empty field.
 * price area

 ![price area](assets/wireframes/priceArea.png).